osu-uwrt/riptide_setup/README.md

 ```

 ## Setting up Git Remotes
-Since you just cloned your fork to your computer, your remote called "origin" will point to your fork.
-Now, create a new remote called "upstream" that points to this main repo.
+Since you just cloned your fork to your computer, your remote called `origin` will point to your fork.
+Now, create a new remote called `upstream` that points to this main repo.
 ```
 cd ~/osu-uwrt/riptide_software/src/
 git remote add upstream https://github.com/osu-uwrt/riptide_software.git